akka/alpakka/docs/src/main/paradox/jakarta-jms/consumer.md

 @apidoc[jakartajms.*.JmsConsumer$] offers factory methods to consume JMS messages in a number of ways.

-This examples shows how to listen to a JMS queue and emit @javadoc[jakarta.jms.Message](jakarta.jms.Message) elements into the stream.
+This example shows how to listen to a JMS queue and emit @javadoc[jakarta.jms.Message](jakarta.jms.Message) elements into the stream.

 The materialized value @apidoc[jakartajms.*.JmsConsumerControl] is used to shut down the consumer (it is a @apidoc[KillSwitch]) and offers the possibility to inspect the connectivity state of the consumer.